389ds/389ds.github.io/docs/389ds/design/backend-redesign.md

 High level summary
 ==================

-It is not possible to immediately replace the BDB backend compeltely by an other database lib (eg LMDB), we need to support BDB as is and in parallel can provide an other option.
+It is not possible to immediately replace the BDB backend completely by an other database lib (eg LMDB), we need to support BDB as is and in parallel can provide an other option.
 But allowing the coexistence of different database implementation requires several changes which affect configuration and upgrade - even if the functionality is not changed.

 The main changes are:

 - The configuration of the ldbm database is split into a generic database configuration and an implpementation specific subdatabase
-- The MMR replication chnagelog has to be integrated into the main database
+- The MMR replication changelog has to be integrated into the main database
-- The usage of exec modee of ns-slapd and database related tasks can be affected
+- The usage of exec modes of ns-slapd and database related tasks can be affected
 - The install and upgrade has to handle the new configuration

 Current solution